tawebbcn/bcn-webdev-checklists/labs/m1/lab-javascript-basic-algorithms.md

   - I2: Conditionals
   - I3: Loops
   - BONUS: Play with strings and concepts learnt
+## Good practices:
+  - Pay attention to the syntax, naming and indentation.
+  - Start investigating some methods like .toUpperCase()

 ## Issues:
   - They have to work in repl.it and submit in Github Gist.
   - They have the result for all the exercice in starter-code folder
   - There are no iterations
-## Purposal:

-## Good practices:
+## Suggestion:
-  - Pay attention to the syntax, naming and indentation.
-  - Start investigating some methods like .toUpperCase()

 ## Typos: